scarver2/blue-eyes/README.md

 ![BlueEyes](lib/blue_eyes/generators/app/templates/public/images/blue-eyes-small.png)

-## Why this exists
+## Why BlueEyes Exists

 Original creator Ben Lamb was looking for a way to build a Sinatra skeleton similar to running how Rails creates applications using `rails new APP-NAME`.
 [Corneal](http://thebrianemory.github.io/corneal/) was the closest thing he could find and this gem is based largely off of it.
 Corneal basically does everything equivalent for Sinatra that running `rails new` would do, except, it doesn't seem to be maintained anymore, and thus no longer compatible with modern Ruby.
 Thus, Ben has forked and renamed it *blue-eyes*.

 [Stan Carver II]() now maintains the *BlueEyes* gem as part of his ongoing work on [Frankie](https://github.com/scarver2/frankie), the essential Sinatra boilerplate.

-## How to start
+## How to Start

 Install the gem, run `blue-eyes new APP-NAME`, run `bundle install`, and you're all set!
 You can start up your server with `shotgun` and verify everything is working.
 It is as simple as that.

-It uses a file structure similar to what you would see with Rails.
+It uses a file structure similar to what you would see in a Rails application.

-Directory structure:
+### App Directory Structure

 ```
-├── config.ru
-├── Gemfile
-├── Gemfile.lock
-├── Rakefile
-├── README
 ├── app
 │   ├── controllers
 │   │   └── application_controller.rb